Apart from Him we can do nothing

 Ephesians 6 contains a famous passage about putting on the Armor of God.
 Many accoutrements are named, but only one is an offensive weapon – the sword of the Spirit, which is “the word of God” (Ephesians 6:17).
 Everything else mentioned is for protection.

-The implication is we will need knowledge and understanding of God’s word if we are going to be true disciples that take a counteroffensive to temptation.
+The implication is we will need knowledge and understanding of God’s word if we are going to be true disciples that follow the example that Jesus resisted temptation through God’s word.

 Jesus had hidden God’s word in His heart to the point that, after 40 days of no food and isolation from others, Jesus still resisted temptation by bringing to mind specific verses to counterattack the enemy’s schemes.